History of the Jews in Peru: 21st century

+In 2005, Guillermo Bronstein, rabbi of Miraflores' synagogue, claimed that an increase in antisemitic attacks threatened the community, numbered at 3,000 at the time.
+In 2016, Peru elected Pedro Pablo Kuczynski, a politician of Jewish descent, as president of the country.
+Under his presidency, Israel opened a trade office in August of that same year.

 As of 2023, there are about 1,900 Jews in Peru, with only three organised communities: Lima, Iquitos and Cuzco.
 The community is in decline, having been numbered at 3,000 years prior and 5,000 in the 1970s, but has nevertheless contributed to the country's economy and politics.
 The majority in Lima (and the country) are Ashkenazi Jews (whose community was founded in 1934), while others are Sephardic Jews (whose community was founded in 1933).
 Both communities proclaim themselves to be Orthodox.

 As of 2025, four synagogues represent the Jewish community in Lima: